 First published in 1946, this book outlines a dictatorship in an unnamed Central American country (Guatemala).
 A fascinating story about living in a totalitarian state.

-Anyone who’s been in Central America in recent years knows about “Wild Bill” Holbert.
-That’s the gringo expat who murdered his way across Panama’s Bocas del Toro in the late 2000s before his 2010 arrest.
+Anyone who’s been in Central America across the course of the last decade or so knows about “Wild Bill” Holbert.
+That’s the gringo expat who murdered his way across Panama’s Bocas del Toro in the late noughties before his 2010 arrest.
 Not the best-written book on this list by any means, but The Jolly Roger Social Club offers a peek at the darkest side of expat life in Central America.
 For that reason, it’s worth the read.

-Stephen Kinzer reported from Nicaragua for the New York Times during the Contra War of the 1980s.
-This account is a lot more critical of the Sandinista Regime than Salman Rushdie’s and comes with more than a glancing pass-through.
+Stephen Kinzer reported from Nicaragua for the New York Times during the Contra War in the 1980s.
+This account is a lot more critical of the Sandinista Regime than Salman Rushdie’s, and comes with more than a glancing pass-through.
 Essential reading.

-I’ll be honest, I know no books about Belize.
-This is the only one I’ve read, and I did that the other day in less than an hour while laid up in bed.
-But Seven Ways To Die In Belize came recommended to me, and at less than a buck on Amazon, it’s not bad value for money.
+I’ll be honest, I don’t know any books about Belize.
+This is the only one I’ve read, and I did that the other day in less than an hour.
+But Seven Ways To Die In Belize came recommended to me.
+And it’s free on Amazon, to boot!
 A fun, short, little ebook about a tour group in Belize targeted by terrorists.

 This book was published around the same time I first came to Central America.
 It’s one of those obscure little travelogues that resonated with me.
-He was doing the same thing around the same time and it’s because of this book that Cahuita and Montezuma were the first beaches I visited in Costa Rica.
+He was doing the same thing as me at around the same time.
+It’s because of this book that Cahuita and Montezuma were the first beaches I visited in Costa Rica.
 Both remain favorites to this day.
 Anyway, this book gives me good memories.
-It’s a nice read and I still refer to it often, even after almost 20 years here.
+It’s a nice read and I still refer to it often, even after over 20 years here.